awesome-starter/website/src/docs.md

 :::tip
 Since the purpose of Awesome Starter is to provide excellent project templates, it only accepts repository collections of the Starter Template class.
 If you plan to make PR contributions to [community.json](https://github.com/awesome-starter/website/blob/main/src/public/config/community.json), please pay attention to this.

+For the beauty of the list, currently the template name can display up to 20 characters, and the template description can display up to 80 characters.
+Exceeding the number of characters will end with `…` ellipsis.
 :::

 ### Template URL description